note: this page is quite old and some of it is wrong, it really needs an update

 Sachen (Joy Van/Commin)

 Probably the most famous, if only because recent developments have led to pretty much all of their NES back catalogue being unearthed and the ROMs dumped - they also made a bit of a name for themselves in the US from licensing games to AVE and Color Dreams.
 Not a good name, maybe, but a name nonetheless.
 Their last original NES games seem to have been released in 1992-3, by which point they were (at least presentation-wise) reaching the levels of late-gen licensed NES titles, although the gameplay was rarely up there.
-They also produced a number of Game Boy titles, many of which were slightly tarted up and compiled into GBC multicarts in the late 90s, and ported three of their NES games to the GBC (although I have reason to suspect at least one of them was outsourced) and had another original GBC game planned, although it was never released.
+They also produced a number of Game Boy titles, many of which were slightly tarted up and compiled into GBC multicarts in the late 90s, and ported three of their NES games to the GBC (although I have reason to suspect at least one of them was outsourced) and had another original GBC game planned, although it was never released dredged up some shitty old mono game and pretended it was something new to sell it to gullible fools like me.
 Now they just seem to be selling off their remaining stock.
 Oh, and they were one of the few third-party supporters of the Watara Supervision.

 AV Artisan